bitwarden/help/_articles/miscellaneous/cli.md

 This option will list all available commands that you can use with the CLI.

-Additionally, you can run the `--help` option on an command to learn more about it specifically.
-For example:
+Additionally, you can run the `--help` option on a specific command to learn more about it:

     bw list --help
     bw create --help